m1ddl3w4r3/Gat/README.md

 ```
 ## Usage
 Gat will use 'MSF's Multi Handler' by default.(If listener selected)\
-Other options are available such as:

-*socat\
-*ncat

-These shells can be upgraded to meterpreter shells using the 'meterpreter' command in Gat.

 ##Gat.sh to make things easy.
 ***WARNING*** Change CN in make file to accurately reflect you Orgs Certificate or Hostname of HTTPS server.
 ```